 "...thanks for the support.
-We will dig using our oxen and we are sure we will see change" FGD with Nencan Ki Wangi group in Acholi Bur
+We will dig using our oxen and we are sure we will see change" FGD with Nencan Ki Wangi group in Acholi Bur.

 "we appreciated very much the capacity building of stakeholders.
-As a sub-county we saw the traditional chiefs get organized, guided as we coordinated and monitored their activities.
-The impact of the conflict was very great in this sub-county.
-This sub-county suffered a lot from LRA.
-We are now happy to see that the children who returned are fully accepted in the community" KII with Sub-county Chief of Atiak were child mothers who were rejected and were subject to abuse.
+As a Sub-County we saw the traditional chiefs get organized, guided as we coordinated and monitored their activities.
+The impact of the conflict was very great in this Sub-County.
+This Sub-County suffered a lot from LRA.
+We are now happy to see that the children who returned are fully accepted in the community" KII with Sub-County Chief of Atiak.

+"...the support from UNICEF was very timely.
+It came at a time when we were having difficulty effecting the role of the Child protection committees (CPCs) since they were not enough to cover all areas of the district.
+Reporting became hard and some cases would pass unreported.
+There were child mothers who were rejected and were subject to abuse.
 Others wanted to remarry because of hard life.
 Also we did not have CDOs in all the sub-counties.
 So the program enabled us to bring traditional leaders and NGOS like GUSCO, CBOs and Police whom we trained in areas of psychosocial support, restructured and trained afresh our CPCs focusing on reporting, follow-up, case management and decision making.
 The result was that more cases of abuse were reported; people now appreciate formal and informal roles; media reporting on abuse increased; and we rescued our children who were being married off."
-KII with a DCDO
+KII with a DCDO.